Asymptotic properties of special function solutions of Painlev\'e III equation for fixed parameters

 \section{Acknowledgment}

 Most of the work was performed during math REU program at University of Michigan in Summer 2023.
 H.P. would like to thank his mentor A.P. for his patient and professional instructions and training during the whole summer.
 Besides some more advanced contents in differential equations and asymptotic analysis, he also learned research skills in modern mathematics with A.P..
 There were many insightful and smart ideas throughout the project, which really motivated and inspired him to explore the related topics deeply.
 He also would like to thank A.P's help on numerical check of the results and polishing the paper during the following whole year.
 This is also his first experience to tackle such a big problem, so without A.P.'s assistance, there is no way to generate this paper.
 He is really appreciated very much.
-H.P. would also thank Professor Lun Zhang from Fudan University and Professor Peter Miller from University of Michigan for useful discussions and suggestions.
-We would like to thank Marco Fasondini for providing us his program that we used to produce Figure \ref{illustration}.
+H.P. would also thank Professor Lun Zhang from Fudan University and Professor Peter Miller from University of Michigan for useful discussions and suggestions and for providing us with monodromy data for our solution from \cite{BDM}.
 A.P. was supported NSF MSPRF grant DMS-2103354, and RSF grant 22-11-00070.